The Role Of Nuts And Seeds In Prehistoric Diets

 Molybdenum

 Molybdenum is needed in extremely small amounts for nitrogen metabolism.
 This assists the body in better-utilizing nitrogen.
-This trace element helps in the last stages of the conversion of purines to uric acid following meat consumption.
-It stimulates normal cell activity and is part of the enzyme system of xanthine oxidase.
+This trace element is involved in the final stages of purine conversion to uric acid following meat consumption.
+It stimulates normal cellular activity and is part of the xanthine oxidase enzyme system.
 Molybdenum concentrates primarily in the liver, bones, and kidneys.
 Low intakes have been frequently associated with male sexual impotence, higher incidents of cancer, and frequent mouth and gum diseases in both sexes.

 Seeds Are Sensational For Healthy Teeth

 Many things might be said in favor of seeds for snack foods.
-They help develop a good complexion and strong bones on account of several wonderful minerals in which they are rich.
+They help develop a good complexion and strong bones due to the several wonderful minerals they are rich in.
 They also help to prevent sagging jowls and fatty accumulation around the throat, resulting in the “double-chin” effect seen on many obese people.
-When the jaws exercise by frequent seed or nut chewing, excess fat deposits in the face, neck, and throat muscle tissue gradually decrease.
+When the jaws are exercised by frequent seed or nut chewing, excess fat deposits in the face, neck, and throat muscle tissue gradually decrease.

 But there is another benefit to seed consumption that not too many people are aware of.
-They help keep the teeth free of cavities and plaque and the gums free of inflammatory infections like periodontitis and gingivitis.
+They help keep the teeth free of cavities and plaque, and the gums free of inflammatory infections like periodontitis and gingivitis.
 When sunflower seeds, for instance, are routinely chewed, they help remove other food particles that may have become stuck between the teeth from previous meals.
 They also reduce the acidity level of saliva in the mouth due to sugar consumption.
 Both measures help to prevent cavities.
 Gingivitis is a progressive, painful infection marked by craterlike lesions covered with slough; foul breath, increased salivation, and frequent bleeding from the gums are additional features.
-Chewing seeds often helps massage tender gum areas so lesions can heal, removing the dirty film covering them.
+Chewing seeds often helps massage tender gum areas, allowing lesions to heal by removing the dirty film covering them.
 Believe it or not, seeds and nuts, to some extent, are nature’s forms of inexpensive and nutritious dental care.